When does Christ open the book with seven seals?

 This is quite a scene, isn’t it?
 What does it really mean?

-For centuries, Bible scholars have pontificated on the meaning of this passage and the chapters that follow.
-They have their four-color flip charts and elaborate explanations of who the four horsemen are and what the seven seals represent, the seven trumpets and the seven angels with their plagues.
+Well, for centuries, Bible scholars have pontificated and prophesied on the meaning of this passage and the chapters that follow.
+Basically, they have created four-color flip charts, time-lines, and elaborate explanations of who the four living creatures are, the four horsemen, which are mentioned later, and what the seven seals represent, the seven trumpets and the seven angels with their plagues.

 Only Christ can open the 7 seals

-But I’m not convinced it is a question of how events will unfold in a linear time frame-of-reference.
+But I’m not convinced it’s a question of how events will unfold in a linear time frame-of-reference.
 In fact, I wrote a blog post a while back about this: Revelation 21: The end of the world is not a chronological event.
-I’m not pretending to know all the answers, but just sharing my thoughts and observations.
+I’m certainly not pretending to know all the answers, but just sharing my thoughts and observations.

-Overcoming addiction: the spiritual solution
+Overcoming problems: the spiritual solution

-As Christ opens the seven seals in Revelation, chapters 5 & 6, various forms of evil are loosed and run roughshod over the earth.
+As Christ opens the seven seals in Revelation, chapter 6, various forms of evil are loosed and run roughshod over the earth.
 But these evils had to be taken from their hiding places and exposed in order to be finally destroyed by God’s ultimate omnipotence.